 - Museum Guides make a minimum 2-year commitment.

-- The initial eight-session training program takes place on Thursday evenings from May – August, 2018.
+- For the 2018 volunteer class, the initial eight-session training program takes place on Thursday evenings from May – August, 2018.

 - Museum Guides learn teaching strategies and the history of art in the context of in-gallery activities.